What is Imputed Interest?

 Why knowing Imputed Interest is Helpful?

-The imputed interest comes into picture when a loan has been given interest-free or on very low interest rates.
-The IRS publishes this imputed tax rates monthly.
-Imputed interest rates remove any incentives to exploit the in-house loan transfers and evade any tax exploitation by high bracket tax payers.
+The imputed interest comes into picture when a loan has been given interest-free or on very low-interest rates.
+The IRS publishes these imputed tax rates monthly.
+Imputed interest rates remove any incentives to exploit the in-house loan transfers and evade any tax exploitation by high bracket taxpayersExploitation By High Bracket TaxpayersA taxpayer is a person or a corporation who has to pay tax to the government based on their income, and in the technical sense, they are liable for, or subject to or obligated to pay tax to the government based on the country’s tax laws..
 Knowing imputed interest rates would be helpful in planning your investments better and would avoid any unpleasant surprise in your annual tax filing.

 The best way to avoid any tax implications would be: